waldirmbf/Paleodrainages/README.md

 __2.2.8) Basins__:  Also optional, but its used to delimiate river basins based on the flow direction raster.

->  Play with the basin and streams symbology and the streams to highlight the rivers or paleodrainages of interest.
+>  Play with the basin and streams symbology to highlight the rivers or paleodrainages of interest.